Berry Picker's Trail to Saddleback or the Horn (via Appalachian Trail)

 Trailhead Information

-To reach the trailhead, turn off Route 4 in Phillips to Route 142 heading north.
+To reach the trailhead, turn off ME-4 in Phillips to ME-142 heading north.
 After 2.5 miles, take a left onto East Madrid Road (note - the street sign is often missing but there is a large sign that says Pike Industries where you should turn).
 Proceed on East Madrid Road which will become a gravel road and will pass over Perham Stream in the hamlet of East Madrid.
 After 5.3 miles, turn left onto Potato Hill Road.
 This road is also used by ATVs so be sure to look out for traffic.
 After 1 mile, the road reaches a wide intersection with the Railroad Road - stay to the left and proceed on the main road.
 At the next fork after 0.8 miles, stay to the left.
 Continue for 1.8 miles and stay left.
 Proceed for 0.7 miles, over a wet low-lying section of road, and park at the junction with the ATV trail.

 Legend